Dungeon Defenders: Gameplay

 As the character levels up with experience, the player can allocate points among a range of characteristics affecting the character or the defenses they summon.
 Additional bonuses to these characteristics can come from the equipment the character is equipped with.
-New equipment can be purchased using banked mana either in the game's store or in other player's auctions or collected from killing monsters, opening chests or beating the level.
-Banked mana can be spent to upgrade equipment, allowing the player to improve the bonuses that the equipment provides to the characters or item-specific attributes, like a weapon's base damage, secondary/elemental damage, attack rate, projectiles fired per volley and projectile velocity.
+New equipment can be purchased using banked mana either in the game's store or in other players' auctions or collected from killing monsters, opening chests, or beating the level.
+Banked mana can be spent to upgrade equipment, allowing the player to improve the bonuses that the equipment provides to the characters or item-specific attributes, like a weapon's base damage, secondary/elemental damage, attack rate, projectiles fired per volley, and projectile velocity.
 The player maintains separate inventories of equipment across the ranked and unranked servers, but this inventory will be common for all of the player's characters in that mode.

 Release

 Dungeon Defenders was released on Xbox Live Arcade, PlayStation Network and PC in October and December 2011.
 Support for the Move accessory is included in the PlayStation Network version.
 The game supports cross platform play between the PlayStation 3 and the PlayStation Vita.
 In November there was a "development kit" released as free DLC which included the game's source code.